Skip to content

 the tradeoff scoped honestly.

 Offshore is cheaper per hour.
-European boutique is faster per outcome.
-Both are legitimate; the math depends on what you’re actually buying.
+A senior studio is cheaper per outcome — less rework, less direction, one accountable team.
+Both are legitimate; the math depends on what you're actually buying.

 • Last updated 2026-05-04